mohd-afeef-badri/psd/demos/linear-elasticity/fast-track-tutorials.md

 PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/bar.msh -v 0
 \end{lstlisting}

-To understand what the flag does, try to find out the difference between the files created by \sh{PSD\_PreProcess} when used with and without  \sh{-withmaterialtensor} flag.
+To understand what the flag does, try to find out the difference between the files created by \sh{PSD\_PreProcess} when used with and without  \sh{-model pseudo\_nonlinear} flag.
 Especially, compare  \sh{LinearFormBuilderAndSolver.edp} and \sh{VariationalFormulations.edp} files produced by \sh{PSD\_PreProcess} step.
-Similarly try out the 3D probelm. **Note:** This flag is exclusive for parallel solver.
+You will see Newton--Raphsons iterations are performed for solving the linear problem.
+However, the nonlinear iterations loop converges very rapidly (in 1 iteration) due to linear nature of the problem. **Note:** This flag is exclusive for parallel solver.

 \subsection{Exercise  4}